theinnovhouse/iDoc-App-Equinox/README.md

 ![badges](https://img.shields.io/badge/Custom-Backend-yellow)

 # Introduction ⚒
-iDoc is a medical assistant app used to diagnose various diseases, suggest medical help, buy online medicines and to save your report history.
+iDoc is a medical assistant app used to diagnose various diseases, suggest medical help, buy online medicines and save your report history.
 This app works on various types of high level Machine Learning model.
 The Machine Learning model learns the input image and shows you result.
-The app consists of an medical bot which help you in identifying various medicines.
+The app consists of an medical bot which helps in identifying various medicines.
 The app helps to know the top doctors in your area and book an appointment with them.
-The report section which works on a custom database save your appointment reports with all the details.
+The report section which works on a custom database, saves your appointment reports with all the details.
 Even if you book a doctor other than from Doctor Bot then also you can add your report physically which will be encrypted and saved in the app.
-The app provides a Medi-Store from where you can order your medicines.
+The app provides a MediStore from where you can order your medicines.

 # Inspiration ❤️
 The Idea behind construction of this app was to remove mental pressure of people when they get affected by diseases.
 During this pandemic when people are not able to visit hospitals frequently they can use this app to identify what diseases are they affected from.
 The app provides 89.93% accurate result.
 The app even provides medicinal suggestions according to the symptoms you have.
 During this high time when people fear to go hospitals, they can have the same guidance and suggestions being at home using Doctor Bot.

 We thought to take it to another level by adding a Medi-Store.
 The Medi-Store is an online medical store from where you can order medicines.
 In the Medi-Store you don't need to add your prescription or order physically, the doctor who diagnosed you, will add the prescription by himself and the medicine will be delivered to your house.
 The bot remembers your medicine dosage cycle to expiration such that it would notify you when new medicines are to be ordered as well as the warning notification for expiration of medicine.

-So our idea was to create an app which provides 100% guidance and suggestions to a patient regardless of going to the hospital, because during this pandemic going out is more riskier, so we created this app which would take care of your medical related problem by being at home.
+So our idea was to create an app which provides 100% guidance and suggestions to a patient regardless of going to the hospital, because during this pandemic going out is more riskier, so we created this app which would take care of your medical related problems by being at home.

 # How we built it
-* So our app basically consists of 4 main parts
+* Our app basically consists of 4 main parts:
 1. Mobile Application
 2. Web Application
 3. Backend